 You can wash it in the washing machine (warm water, gentle cycle) and tumble dry it on the delicate/gentle cycle.
 You may also dry it flat under shade.
 Do not use bleach or fabric softener on it.
 To further extend the life of the yarn/blanket, avoid wringing and do not iron.

-What we liked: The soft texture and rich color, which make it perfect for knitting or crocheting a cozy baby blanket.
+Why is it special?
+The soft texture and rich color, which make it perfect for knitting or crocheting a cozy baby blanket.

 Himalaya Dolphin Baby Yarn is a chenille-style yarn that is made from 100% micropolyester.
 One of the things that stood out for us was how strong yet soft the yarn is, a pointer to just how durable it is.
 We have no doubt that your baby will use the blanket you make from this yarn well into their childhood, so you better make a big one.
 Talking of big baby blankets, you’ll breeze through your stitches because the Himalaya Dolphin Baby yarn is thick and chunky.
 It is recommended that you use 6.5 mm knitting needles (US 10.5, UK 3) or crochet hook 4.5 mm (US 7) to attain a 10 x 10 cm gauge (10 sts x 14 rows, knitting).